 Answer

-Adjusted the sentence to clarify.
-Now reads
+To clarify what we mean by listwise deletion we adjusted the sentence as follows:

 Listwise deletion ensures that estimates are made on full rows in the data.
 Listwise deletion was applied in all the subsets, which only altered results for interpersonal measures.